Updated May 2014

 2. What medications do you use for immediate management of APE and why?

-3. What is the role of non-invasive positive pressure ventilation (NIPPV) in APE?
+3. What is the role of NIPPV in APE?
 Which is preferred: CPAP or BiPAP?

-NIPPV can be applied either via continuous positive airway pressure (CPAP), or bilevel positive airway pressure (BiPAP).
+Non-invasive positive pressure ventilation (NIPPV) can be applied either via continuous positive airway pressure (CPAP), or bilevel positive airway pressure (BiPAP).
 Both are effective at decreasing the work of breathing.
 APE patients have decreased lung compliance because they have washed away their surfactant and have atelectatic lungs and/or alveolar collapse.
-The “threshold work,” or energy necessary to open these alveoli, is dramatically higher in APE (over 25% consumption of energy, compared to less than 3-4% in the normal lungs).
+The “threshold work,” the energy necessary to open these alveoli, is dramatically higher in APE (over 25% consumption of energy compared to less than 3-4% in the normal lungs).
 CPAP and BiPAP reduce the work of breathing by “stenting” the alveoli open during expiration and thus diminishing the energy consumption needed to open the alveoli during each inspiration.
 The resultant decrease in work of breathing allows for a greater amount of energy to be devoted to cardiac work and thus potentially increases LV function

 4. When do you intubate?

 Failure to oxygenate or ventilate, evidence of tiring, and failure to tolerate NIPPV are just some of the criteria used to consider intubation.
-It is important to note that intubation and mechanical ventilation will relieve a patient of much of the work of breathing, and increase the available energy for myocardial demand, which may improve cardiac function.
+It is important to note that intubation and mechanical ventilation will allow the patient to decrease their work of breathing and increase the available energy for myocardial demand, which may improve cardiac function.